 CAPI Form B instruments are designed in a system called Survey Designer.
-In this system the programmer has the ability to develop certain "edits".
+In this system, the programmer can develop certain "edits".
 An edit will assist the enumerator in making sure certain required cells are complete before final submission of the form through CAPI.
 These edits are a system of background checks within the Form B CAPI instrument which will notify users of specific corrective actions that must be taken before proceeding with data entry.
 These edits will help users submit complete records that meet the basic requirements of the survey edit system used for processing OY Survey data at the Regional Field Offices.